steven2358/awesome-blockchain-ai/README.md

 ## Blockchains for data

 - [Ocean Protocol](https://oceanprotocol.com/) - Ocean Protocol is a decentralized data exchange protocol that lets people share and monetize data while guaranteeing control, auditability, transparency and compliance to all actors involved.
 Its network handles storing of the metadata (i.e. who owns what), links to the data itself, and more.
-- [starmine AI](http://starmine.ai/) - Starmine is a robust and highly scalable platform for constructing, trading and exchanging advanced algorithmically generated on-demand datasets for machine learning and artificial intelligence efforts.
-- [Trane AI](http://www.trane.ai/) - A decentralized economy for tagging, storing and modeling data for AI-training.
 - [Neuromation](https://neuromation.io/) - Synthetic datasets generation and algorithm training platform.
 - [BOTTOS AI](https://bottos.org/) - A decentralized AI data sharing network that uses a consensus-based application platform to allow AI projects to gather training data.
 - [Computable](https://www.computable.io/) - A decentralized data marketplace for artificial intelligence applications.